w3tecch/express-graphql-typescript-boilerplate/README.md

 * Run `npm run db:seed` to seed some data into the database

 ### Migration
-* Run `npm run migrate` to migration the new schema to the database
+* Run `npm run db:migrate` to migration the new schema to the database
-* Run `npm run migrate:rollback` to rollback one version
+* Run `npm run db:migrate:rollback` to rollback one version

 ## Exploring the boilerplate
 ### Structure